-  Parental Control is now being used as an effective way to cope with the harms of internet and restrict the usage for your child.
-Parental controls are tools and software’s that allow the parent to restrict and monitor the child’s internet activity.
+Web filtering is now being used as an effective way to cope with the harms of internet and restrict the usage for your child.
+Web filtering for schools are tools and software’s that allow the parent to restrict and monitor the child’s internet activity.
 This feature is now available in many apps and websites to mitigate the harms faced the youth of this day.
 This can include the inability to access specific sites, keeping a check on the amount of time being spent on the internet, viewing what is being surfed and what not.
-The most common way of instituting parental control is through application software.
+The most common way of instituting internet filter is through application software.
 Not all applications will encompass everything you need but they would still provide some basic check on your child and his activities.

 Types of Parental Control

 There aren’t very specific types of parental controls but a very generic way to differentiate between them would be to consider the use of technology in their system.
 They can be classified into three major categories.
 The first one being the Network level controls.
 This type of parental control is set on the hub or the router and applies to all devices connected with it.
 Hence, it’s the most efficient way to restrict the entire household but there may be mature adults in the house for whom such use may be deemed appropriate so you may consider other methods in the presence of adults.

 Secondly, Device level controls are specific to the device like the smart phone and will apply always no matter to what connection are you using.
 This could help you to manage and restrict the usage on your child’s iPad or whatever monstrosity technology has bestowed upon him these days.
 This is beneficial for a big household filled with both adults and juveniles who need surfing supervision.